Mahomet-Seymour High School: History

+Mahomet High School, the Bulldogs, and Seymour High School, the Panthers, were originally separate high schools in separate districts.
+In the late 1940s, consolidation talks between the Mahomet and Seymour school districts took place and, on July 1, 1948, the two districts merged to create the Mahomet-Seymour School District.

+When Mahomet-Seymour School District was formed, the high school was established in Mahomet.
+The original Mahomet High School building was used as Mahomet-Seymour High School until 1961, when a new building was erected.
+The original building continued in use as the Mahomet-Seymour Grade School for several years.

-Mahomet-Seymour High School was built in 1981 and has since undergone expansion as the community of Mahomet continues to grow.
+The current Mahomet-Seymour High School building was erected in 1981 and has since undergone expansion as the community of Mahomet continues to grow.
 The latest expansion was completed in August 2000 and brought 16000 sqft. (when completed the building was over 80000 sqft) of additional space to the building, increased student capacity to 1,100, and cost $8,701,400.
-As of the 2018-2019 school year, the school has an enrollment of 958 students and a faculty of fifty-five full-time teachers.
+As of the 2022-2023 school year, the school has an enrollment of 987 students and a faculty of fifty-five full-time teachers.

 On May 5, 2007, school board members unanimously approved a Mahomet-Seymour Schools Foundation plan to raise money to build a greenhouse.
 In early 2008, the greenhouse was pronounced to be ready for spring.
 It is currently fully operational and functional for students in Agriculture classes to use.

 Academics

 The Chicago Sun-Times ranked MSHS 34th based on state test scores in 2013.

 The Chicago Sun-Times ranked MSHS 28th in 2018-2019.

-In 2020, Niche rated MSHS #40 out of 671 for Best Public High School Teachers in Illinois.
-Niche also ranked the school #54 out of 689 for Best Public High Schools in Illinois.
+In 2023, Niche gave MSHS a Niche Grade of A+ and ranked the school #30 out of 696 for Best Public High School Teachers in Illinois.
+Niche also ranked the school #55 out of 698 for Best Public High Schools in Illinois.

-U.S. News rated MSHS #1 in Champaign, IL Metro Area High Schools in 2019.
+U.S. News ranked MSHS #63 in Illinois High Schools and #1 in the Champaign, IL Metro Area High Schools in 2022.

 Athletics

 Mahomet-Seymour High School offers baseball, basketball, cheerleading, cross country, dance, football, golf, soccer, softball, swimming, tennis, track and field, volleyball, and wrestling.
-They have won 6 IHSA State trophies since 2010.
+It has won 6 IHSA State trophies since 2010.